Home » Business Email Etiquette Articles » Understanding Undeliverable and Returned Emails

 • 554 Transaction failed ( Example: 554 5.7.1 Forbidden for policy reasons — Your email was identified as spammy.)

-These messages will vary depending on the systems involved in the delivery of the email.
-However, it is worth becoming familiar with these basics (or bookmarking this page) so that you don’t panic and can take action to address what you can.
+These messages will vary depending on the systems involved in delivering the email.
+However, it is worth becoming familiar with these basics (or bookmarking this page [Ctrl +D]) so that you don’t panic and can take action to address what you can.

 Share the knowledge!